qianyizh/ElasticReconstruction/README.txt

 http://pointclouds.org/

 Although the main module (FragmentOptimizer) can be de-PCL-ed easily, it would save you a LOT of trouble if you have experiences with PCL.
+Other modules are all heavily relying on PCL.

+FragmentOptimizer uses SuiteSparse and a different version of Eigen.
+They both are included in the "external" directory under the project.

 ==============================================================================
 Quick Start